fjarri-attic/oldi-hero-translation/en/014_book1-stasimon-i.md

 "What, decided to hide from me?
 Take off the helmet and get over here.
 Or I'll call Cerberus to chase you around, you fool..."

-Something stirred in the niche --- and in the gloom a face faintly emerged, followed by the dimly glowing outline of Trickster's slender figure (which appeared somewhat later than the face), and some bulky object in his right hand.
+Something stirred in the niche --- and in the gloom a face faintly emerged, followed by the dimly glowing outline of the Trickster's slender figure (which appeared somewhat later than the face), and some bulky object in his right hand.

 It was, apparently, the notorious helmet.

-"It's a bit too big for me, uncle," Trickster complained.
+"It's a bit too big for me, uncle," the Trickster complained.
 "Keeps sliding down over my nose."

 "Well, you shouldn't have taken it without asking --- then maybe it wouldn't slide.
 Fine, keep the helmet for now.
 You need it more --- if Ares gets his paws on you, he'll skin you alive."

-Trickster snorted scornfully.
+The Trickster snorted scornfully.

 "Thanks, uncle," he added a moment later.